ccste/WebViking/README.md

 &nbsp;
 ### Conclusion
 This website project provides a unique and interesting way of watching videos, allowing people to broaden their horizons and experience scenic spots in different places through virtual hiking.
 Thank you for visiting, and I hope you enjoy the website!
-If you have any questions about this repository, please ask me through email: lhc0546@126.com
+If you have any questions about this repository, please ask me without hesitation.